kiyohken2000/expo-native-firebase-boilerplate/README.md

-# React Native Expo with Firebase boiperplate
+# React Native Expo with Firebase boilerplate

 This is a React Native Expo project, with React Native Firebase setup.
 Not Firebase JS SDK.